timschmidt/llmterm/readme.md

 Use Ctrl-C, or type exit or quit.

 # todo
+## easy on ramp
+- add current working directory to prompt for context
+- switch for different shells
 - prune history to stay within the model's context window
-- tab completion
-- support remote LLMs via API: https://github.com/floneum/floneum/tree/main/interfaces/kalosm
 - add pruned bash_history to prompt for context
-- add current working directory to prompt for context
 - mode to suggest only a command
+## more challenging
+- support remote LLMs via API: https://github.com/floneum/floneum/tree/main/interfaces/kalosm
+- tab completion
 - mode to suggest only a tab completion w/ dimmer color
 - mode to interact with the llm instead of the shell, and approve / disapprove llm generated commands
-- switch for different shells
 - tui
   - https://github.com/fdehau/tui-rs
   - https://github.com/ccbrown/iocraft